 That’s it!
 We are ready to see what we have accomplished.
 Click the run button in the top right corner.

-Radzen will generate the code required to run the application (Angular components and services), build it and show the result in your browser:
+Radzen will generate the code required to run the application (Blazor components and services), build it and show the result in your browser: